MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementEmbeddedSimActivationCodePoolDeviceState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphEmbeddedSimDeviceState>`: Describes the embedded SIM activation code deployment state in relation to a device.
+`BODYPARAMETER <IMicrosoftGraphEmbeddedSimDeviceState>`: Describes the embedded SIM activation code deployment state in relation to a device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The time the embedded SIM device status was created.
 Generated service side.
   - `[DeviceName <String>]`: Device name to which the subscription was provisioned e.g. DESKTOP-JOE
   - `[LastSyncDateTime <DateTime?>]`: The time the embedded SIM device last checked in.
 Updated service side.